 What’s Your Sales Curve?

-Everyone has a curve.
-Mastering it is what gives you the edge.
+Everyone has a sales curve.
+Mastering that sales curve is what gives you the edge.

 Your sales curve represents the pattern with which you tend to sell, over your reporting period – typically a month or a quarter.